raysan5/raylib/SPONSORS.md

 Note that Sponsors donations vary between sponsors, I just decided not to make any distinction while listing them.

-**If you are a raylib Sponsor reading this list, feel free to send a PR to add your website link if desired.**

  - Eric J. ([@ProfJski](https://github.com/ProfJski))
  - devdad ([@devdad](https://github.com/devdad))
  - Zach Geis ([@zacgeis](https://github.com/zacgeis))